Conformal blocks for Galois covers of algebraic curves: Introduction

 It is interesting to remark that Zhu \cite{Zh} proved that for any line bundle on the moduli stack $\mathscr{B}un_{\mathscr{G}}$ for a `reasonably good' parahoric Bruhat-Tits group scheme $\mathscr{G}$ over a curve $\bar{\Sigma}$, the pull-back of the line bundle to the twisted affine Grassmannian at every point of $\bar{\Sigma}$ is of the same central charge.
 It matches the way we define the space of covacua, i.e., we attach integrable highest weight representations of twisted affine Lie algebras of the {\it same} central charge at every point. \\

 Our work was initially motivated by a conjectural connection predicted by Fuchs-Schweigert \cite{FSc} between the trace of diagram automorphism on the space of conformal blocks and certain conformal field theory related to twisted affine Lie algebras.
-A Verlinde type formula for the trace of diagram automorphism on the space of conformal blocks has been proved recently by the first author \cite{Ho1,Ho2}, where the formula involves the twisted affine Kac-Moody algebras mysteriously.
-We hope that it can shed some light on the dimension of twisted conformal blocks; in particular, when $\Gamma$ acts on $\fg$ by diagram automorphisms.
+A Verlinde type formula for the trace of diagram automorphism on the space of conformal blocks has been proved recently by the first author \cite{Ho1, Ho2}, where the formula involves the twisted affine Kac-Moody algebras mysteriously.

+Assuming a twisted analogue of Teleman's vanishing theorem of Lie algebra homology, in a recent paper \cite{HK}, we derive an analogue of the Kac-Walton formula and the Verlinde formula for general $\Gamma$-curves (with mild restrictions on ramification types, but not requiring that $\Gamma$ stabilizes a Borel subalgebra).
+In particular, if the Lie algebra $\fg$ is not of type $D_4$, there are no restrictions on ramification types.
+Using the machinery of crossed modular categories, under the assumption that $\Gamma$ stabilizes a Borel subalgebra of $\fg$, Deshpande-Mukhopadhyay \cite{DM} deduced a Verlinde type formula for the dimension of twisted conformal blocks, which is expressed in terms of S-matrices.
+1ex

-\: In the following we recall the structure of this paper.
+In the following we recall the structure of this paper.

-In Section \ref{Kac_Moody_Section}, we introduce the twisted affine Lie algebra $\hat{L}(\fg,\sigma)$ attached to a finite order automorphism $\sigma$ of $\fg$ following \cite[\S 8]{Ka}.
-We prove some preparatory lemmas which will be used later in Section \ref{Propagation_section}.
+In Section \ref{Kac_Moody_Section}, we introduce the twisted affine Lie algebra $\hat{L}(\fg,\sigma)$ attached to a finite order automorphism $\sigma$ of $\fg$ following \cite[Chap.
+8]{Ka}.
+We prove some preparatory lemmas which is used later in Section \ref{Propagation_section}.

 In Section \ref{conformal_block_section}, we define the space of twisted covacua attached to a Galois cover of an algebraic curve.
-We prove that this space is finite dimensional.
+We prove that this space is finite dimensional under the assumption given in Definition \ref{def1.2}.